-Arbitration and mediation are two related methods of Alternative Dispute Resolution (ADR) that are all too often confused in Indiana injury law.
-Alternative Dispute Resolution involves methods of resolving disputes outside of the court system.
+Arbitration and mediation are two related methods of alternative dispute resolution (ADR) that are all too often confused in Indiana injury law.
+ADR involves methods of resolving disputes outside of the court system.
 By resolving disputes short of litigation, parties can save the excess time and money associated with a lengthy trial.
-While both mediation and arbitration serve similar goals, they each have their own advantages and disadvantages and a particular method should be chosen based on the specific needs and wants of the parties.
+While both mediation and arbitration serve similar goals, they each have their own advantages and disadvantages, and a particular method should be chosen based on the specific needs and wants of the parties.

 There are several advantages and disadvantages of each method, and therefore, one alternative may be more useful than the other depending on the needs of the disputing parties.
 Arbitration is most commonly used in commercial disputes between sellers and consumers or employees and employers.
-Arbitration allows the arbitrator to make the final determination of liability and/or damages; a determination which is enforceable upon the parties.
+Arbitration allows the arbitrator to make the final determination of liability and damages—a determination which is enforceable upon the parties.

 Arbitration is often criticized in contractual settings in which the weaker party (i.e. a consumers or employee) has little power to negotiate their contract.
-This situations typically deal with boilerplate, form contracts that contain arbitration clauses that give the stronger party the advantage if a dispute arises.
-The validity of arbitration clauses is not a settled matter among US courts but some have found contracts by large companies, such as Blockbuster and AT&T, to be unconscionable (unfair) and, thus, unenforceable.
+These situations typically deal with boilerplate or form contracts that contain arbitration clauses giving the stronger party the advantage if a dispute arises.
+The validity of arbitration clauses is not a settled matter among courts in the United States, but some have found contracts by large companies, such as Blockbuster and AT&T, to be unconscionable (unfair) and, thus, unenforceable.
 However, other courts have found these arbitration clauses to be enforceable.

 Mediation is the quicker and cheaper alternative to litigation and arbitration, but while it does get around the high costs, formalities, and complexities of the court system, it does not create a binding judgment unless both parties consent to it.
 Therefore, if a party wishes to have their dispute settled by a binding and enforceable agreement, then mediation may not be the best alternative.

-Overall, both methods serve a distinct purpose in Alternative Dispute Resolution and both can help solve disputes outside of more costly litigation.
-However, they both have their advantages and disadvantages and disputing parties must be aware of these when deciding which method to choose in solving their dispute.
+Overall, both methods serve a distinct purpose in ADR, and both can help solve disputes outside of more costly litigation.
+They both have their advantages and disadvantages and disputing parties must be aware of these when deciding which method to choose in solving their dispute.